 The Australian government had failed to act on these, or at the very least, had failed to act sufficiently.
-In 2004, it is absolutely clear that the security at Sydney, and other Australian airports, remained severely and dangerously compromised.
+In 2004, it is absolutely clear that the security at Sydney, and other Australian airports, remained severely and dangerously compromised, with criminal syndicates entrenched.

-The Australian government would have been well aware of this.
-They would have been well aware that had Schapelle Corby returned to Australia as an innocent woman, or been perceived to be innocent, focus would, inevitably, have turned towards the airports.
-From the Australian government's perspective, this scenario had to be avoided if possible.
+The Australian government was fully aware of this.
+It would have been well aware that had Schapelle Corby returned to Australia as an innocent woman, or been perceived to be innocent, focus would, inevitably, have turned towards all these matters, with potentially disastrous consequences.
+From the Australian government's perspective, this scenario simply had to be avoided.

-Over a number of years, many reports had documented systemic corruption within Australian polices agencies, particularly in Sydney.
+Over a number of years, many reports had documented systemic police corruption, particularly in Sydney.
 As shown in the Expendable film, whistleblower after whistleblower had spoken out, only to be ignored or worse.
 As with airport insecurity, nothing of substance had been done to address this.
 It had, in effect, been brushed under the carpet.

-The political situation with respect to Schapelle Corby was exacerbated by the demonstrable fact that AFP corruption actually extended to drug syndication, and worse still, drug syndication through both Sydney airports.
+The political situation with respect to Schapelle Corby was exacerbated by the demonstrable fact that police corruption actually extended to drug syndication, and worse still, drug syndication through both Sydney airports.

 Not only were the airports wholly lacking from a security perspective, but police officers, including senior officers, were involved in the smuggling of drugs through them, as were indemnified sources and informants.

-The political implications of this were substantial, and had it been linked to the Schapelle Corby case, a domestic political crisis could easily have ensued.
-Public confidence in the police could have collapsed, and the reputation of the Australian government, both at home and abroad, may well have been seriously damaged in the short and medium terms.
+The implications of this were serious, and had it been linked to the Schapelle Corby case, a domestic political crisis could easily have ensued.
+Public confidence in the police could have collapsed, and again, the reputation of the Australian government, both at home and abroad, may well have been seriously damaged in the short and medium terms.